How call tracking helps your agency coach clients and boost revenue

 By making extensive use of the call recording feature, they’ve been able to address what is so often a blind spot in clients’ sales funnels — the over-the-phone experience.
 Cardinal now fully embraces their new role as business coaching experts, which means they’re earning more for their services and retaining clients for longer, while those same clients are also seeing better results for their campaigns.

-Keyword Spotting identifies missed opportunities
+Automation Rules identifies missed opportunities

 Paid ads and SEO are another arena in which your agency can use the marketing data you’re already collecting to go above and beyond the call of duty.
-By using the Keyword Tracking data you’ve gathered from call tracking, you’ll be able to see the exact search keywords that are driving new leads, calls, and conversions.
+By using the Visitor Tracking data you’ve gathered from call tracking, you’ll be able to see the exact search keywords that are driving new leads, calls, and conversions.

-This data also naturally complements the work you can do as call coach: Keyword data can help you tweak the sales script in order to better reflect the keywords that are driving the most calls.
+This data also naturally complements the work you can do as call coach: Visitor data can help you tweak the sales script in order to better reflect the keywords that are driving the most calls.
 For example, if many callers are searching for a specific feature before picking up the phone, but the call recording then reveals that the feature isn’t part of the sales team’s usual script, you’ve just identified a critical skill gap that needs to be filled.

 For example: Your agency was hired for a PPC campaign for a company that repairs and refurbishes smart devices, and your primary goal is to generate top-of-funnel leads, in order to both bring in new business and reduce the client’s overall Cost Per Lead (CPL).